ELjayMedia/newsonafrica/README.md

 ## 📱 Future Web2Native Conversion

-Web2Native tooling will later be used to convert this PWA into installable native applications.
+Web2Native tooling will later be used to convert this application into installable native experiences.
 Planned steps include:

 1. Configure the Web2Native project with app details.
 2. Generate platform-specific builds.